moodlehq/mdlrelease/README.md

 **4. Prepare the current integration server**

-Create a new repo, view and jobs (cloning from master) in the Jenkins servers, so the new branch becomes tested by 1st time.
+Create a new repo, view and jobs (cloning from main) in the Jenkins servers, so the new branch becomes tested by 1st time.

 **5. Double check everything.**